 2.1.7 There are no Marine Conservations Zones, RAMSARs or areas of outstanding natural beauty in proximity of the site.
 The Barn Elms Wetland Centre SSSI, is located approximately 650m to the south of the proposed Hammersmith Ferry.
-No effects on this SSSI are likely, but consultation with Natural England is on-going to confirm this.
+Discussion with Natural England has confirmed that no effects on this SSSI are likely given the mitigation suggested throughout this document.
+As a result of these ongoing discussions no piling works are planned to be carried out past October 31st.